 English Language and Literature explores the structure of the language and how it has developed over the centuries in drama, poetry and prose.
 This course is only suitable for you if you enjoy reading.
 We will study at a technical, linguistic level how grammar and language are used in different situations and analyse and compare different texts.
 We will study a range of challenging literary texts.
-You will also have the opportunity to produce your own pieces of writing, both literary and non-literary.
+You will also have the opportunity to produce your own pieces of literary writing.

 Year 1 content

-You will study a range of literary texts, including prose, poetry, drama and non-literary texts such as, autobiographies, biographies, travel writing, journalism and speeches.
-You will also have the opportunity to produce your own creative writing, both literary and non-literary, drawing on their knowledge and understanding of how texts are created for different audiences and purposes.
+You will study a range of literary texts, including prose, poetry, drama and non-literary texts such as autobiographies, biographies, travel writing, journalism and speeches.
+You will also have the opportunity to produce your own creative writing, both literary and non-literary, drawing on your knowledge and understanding of how texts are created for different audiences and purposes.

 You will develop an understanding of how language and literary techniques are used to create meaning in literary and non-literary texts and explore these through analytical and creative work.

 - Analysing literary and linguistic techniques in both prepared and unseen texts

 - Exploring connections across a wide range of texts